1000 GIS Applications & Uses

 668. International Waters – Aligning the boundaries of international waters in a georeferenced system.

-669. Submarine Routes – Routing twenty thousand leagues under the sea for submarine routes using 3D modelling.
+669. Submarine Routes – Routing twenty thousand leagues under the sea for submarine routes using 3D modeling.

 671. Trajectories and Magnitude – Using vectors (U and V) to depict nautical wind speed and direction.